kurumsena/PHP-MySQL-Blog-App-with-Admin-Panel-/README.md

 # Categories Database Table
-The categories management database table used in my web application developed with PHP and MySQL.
+The categories management database table used in my web application was developed with PHP and MySQL.
 This table stores titles and descriptions of categories defined within the application.
 Each category added or modified by our users is recorded in this table and dynamically utilized by the application.

 ![image](https://github.com/kurumsena/PHP-MySQL-Blog-App-with-Admin-Panel-/assets/132753845/10195994-5a59-4055-ab40-cf6e5cf15a06)